Evil96/WWDC/README.md

 # Discover Sign Language (LSM)
-Files from WWDC student challenge submission from my playground book Discover Sign Language
+Files from WWDC student challenge submission from my PlaygroundBook Discover Sign Language

 # Contact

-If there's need of some help of how does the playground works or you need some help from myself on future submissions:
+If there's need of some help of how does the PlaygroundBook works or you need some help from myself on future submissions:

 - On Twitter:
 @edgarvil96